 Accord takes no position on the desirability of having state-funded schools with a religious or philosophical character or ethos, but campaigns for specific proposals for reform, including legislative reform, to promote inclusive education.
 Since September 2008 Accord has worked, through local and national campaigns, to turn public support for inclusive education into a campaign for reform that government cannot ignore.
 For Accord, campaigning means:

 1. Speaking to the media to ensure that the voices of all those who support our aims get a fair hearing.

 2. Working with our supporters across the country to resist the expansion of state funded schools which will operate restrictive and discriminatory admissions and employment practices, or which will provide a narrow education about the beliefs of others.

 3. Working with allies in Parliament to oppose and amend legislation which gives faith schools special exemptions from equality and human rights legislation, and to reform the school curriculum.

 4. Using the courts, where necessary, to challenge discrimination in schools.

 5. Working to foster a constructive, rather than divisive public debate about the role of religion and belief in education.

 6. Recruiting more members and supporters to make the campaign for reform impossible to ignore.

-Accord has focused on education in England and Wales, but also takes a keen interest in education issues throughout the UK and Republic of Ireland, and places no limit on where it thinks useful lessons about the role of religion and philosophy in education may be found.
+Accord is focused on education in England and Wales, but takes a keen interest in education issues throughout the UK and Republic of Ireland, and places no limit on where it thinks useful lessons about the role of religion and philosophy in education may be found.